marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

     - **Evaluate Model**.
 This component evaluates the *sklearn* trained model using a provided metric and a testing dataset.

-1. In the first part of the exercise, the instructor will walk you through the the code in the `pipelines` folder
+1. To start the exercise, the instructor will walk you through the the code in the `pipelines` folder
-2. In the second part you compile the pipeline DSL using **KFP CLI**.
+2. Next you compile the pipeline DSL using **KFP CLI**.
 Navigate to the `pipelines` folder and compile the pipeline
 ```
 export PROJECT_ID=[YOUR_PROJECT_ID]
 export COMPONENT_URL_SEARCH_PREFIX=https://raw.githubusercontent.com/kubeflow/pipelines/0.1.38/components/gcp/